Doomsday: Odd Months

 Example: what day is this year's St. Patrick's Day, March 17th?

-Answer: Doomsday 2013 is Thursday.
-March "0th" is Thursday.
-March 7th is Thursday.
-March 14th is Thursday.
-Go three days forward, to get to Sunday, March 17th.
+Answer: Doomsday 2017 is Tuesday, which we know is the "0th" of March.
+So a week later, March 7th is Tuesday.
+March 14th is Tuesday.
+Now we go three days forward, to get to Friday, March 17th.

 Finally, we have to be able to do January.